West Virginia WORKS #

 West Virginia Child Care Assistance Program #

-The program pays for part of the child care costs and you are responsible for paying the difference.
-The actual amount is determined according to the family’s monthly gross income and is based on a sliding fee scale.
+The program pays for part of the child care costs and the parents are responsible for paying the difference to the child care provider.
+The actual amount is determined according to the family’s gross monthly income and is based on a sliding fee scale.

-How do I apply for child care assistance in West Virginia?
+How do I get child care assistance in WV?

-You must apply for child care assistance in person at any of designated location near you or call 1-888-595-8290 for more information on eligibility.
+You can apply for child care assistance in person at any of outreach site near you or call 1-800-585-1603 for more information on eligibility.

 In order to be eligible for LIEAP, you must be responsible for the cost of your home heating, and have a gross (before tax) income not exceeding 130% of the federal poverty level.